csrlab-fudan/ris-chan-est/chan-est-code/readme.txt

-The code for "Efficient RIS Channel Estimation and Projection Using Zadoff-Chu Sequences"
+The code for "Channel Estimation and Projection for RIS-assisted MIMO Using Zadoff-Chu Sequences"

 The relationship between main function and figures in paper:
 Fig3: main_H_CRB.m